The Hardy--Littlewood--Chowla conjecture in the presence of a Siegel zero: Fourth step: replacing the von Mangoldt Siegel model with a Type I approximant

 \begin{proposition}[$2/3$ level of distribution] Let $0 < \eps < \frac{1}{2}$, $1 \leq q \leq x$, and $a$ be an integer.
 Let $I$ be a subinterval of $[0,2x]$.
 Let $f\colon \Z \to [-1,1]$ be a $q_\chi$-periodic function. \begin{itemize} \item[(i)] We have

 \item[(ii)] If $\eps$ is sufficiently small depending on $k,\ell,\eps_0$, then we have

 \end{itemize} \end{proposition}

 The powers of $(a,q)$ and $q_\chi$ are of minor importance and these terms can be neglected on a first reading.
-The key point here is that we can have a power savings over the trivial bound of $O_\eps(x^{1+\eps}/q)$ even when $q$ is somewhat above $x^{1/2}$.
+The key point here is that we can have a power savings over the trivial bound of $O_\eps(x^{1+\eps}/q)$ even when $q$ is somewhat above $x^{1/2}$ (indeed, the above bounds can remain non-trivial as $q$ approaches $x^{2/3}$).

 \begin{proof} We first prove (i).
 Note that $0\leq (\chi*\log)^{\flat}(n)\leq \chi*\log(n)$.
-From \eqref{divisor-bound} we may bound the left-hand side of the claim by $O_\eps(x^{O(\eps)} ( 1 + x/q ))$.
+From~\eqref{divisor-bound} we may bound the left-hand side of the claim by $O_\eps(x^{O(\eps)} ( 1 + x/q ))$.
 From this we see that we may assume without loss of generality that we may take $\eps$ is sufficiently small depending on $k'$, and we may also assume that $q \leq x^{2/3}$, since otherwise the above crude bound is already dominated by $x^{O(\eps)} q^{1/2}$ and hence by $\frac{x}{q} \frac{(a,q)^{3/2} q_\chi^{9/2} q^{3/2}}{x^{1-O(\eps)}}$.
-By shrinking $I$ slightly (and using \eqref{divisor-bound} to treat the error) we may assume that $I \subset [x^{1-\eps}, 2x]$.
+By shrinking $I$ slightly (and using~\eqref{divisor-bound} to treat the error) we may assume that $I \subset [x^{1-\eps}, 2x]$.

-The integrand in \eqref{chilog-flat} is only non-zero in the range $Dq^2_\chi \leq t \leq x /(Dq^2_\chi)^2$.
+The integrand in~\eqref{chilog-flat} is only non-zero in the range $Dq^2_\chi \leq t \leq x /(Dq^2_\chi)^2$.
 By the fundamental theorem of calculus one has

 where

 so by the triangle inequality (and increasing $\eps$ slightly) it will suffice to show that

 for all $Dq^2_\chi \leq t \leq x/(Dq^2_\chi)^2$.